 RYAN J WOODWARD: My latest monster of a project, Bottom of the Ninth started as a fun idea and snowballed into an animated graphic novel for the iPad and iPhone.
 It got the BEST ENTERTAINMENT APP OF 2012 Award.
 I’m also enjoying traveling to festivals lecturing about this stuff.
 The people I’m meeting all over the world is really inspiring to me.

 SRM: Bottom of the Ninth, looks awesome!
 Thank you so much again for collaborating in this interview.
-I’m including the links to your official sites for the enjoyment and inspiration of readers and adding the trailer for Bottom of the Ninth.
-Looking forward to watching your phenomenal work in all upcoming projects!
+I look forward to watching your phenomenal work in all upcoming projects!

 RYAN J WOODWARD: Thanks.
 I really appreciate it.